Computing well-balanced spanning trees of unweighted networks: Results

-Next, we consider spanning trees of these networks computed with different algorithms.
+Next, we consider the spanning trees of these networks computed with different algorithms.
 Consistent with the results for synthetic graphs, the spanning trees computed with the breadth-first search algorithm best preserve the average distance between the nodes $\avg{d}$ in all network collections but two.
-In the case of networks representing user interactions and autonomous systems in the bottom row of~\figref{networks:distance}, the Kruskal's algorithm performs similarly well.
-Furthermore, in non-temporal networks that are not subject to densification law~\citep{LKF05}, the average distance $\avg{d}$ of the spanning trees computed with the breadth-first search algorithm, and also other algorithms, appears to scale no faster than $\cmp{\log n}$.
-In other networks, the scaling of the average distance $\avg{d}$ closely follows the scaling for real networks.
+In the case of networks representing user interactions and autonomous systems in the bottom row of~\figref{networks:distance}, Kruskal's algorithm performs similarly well.
+Furthermore, in non-temporal networks that are not subject to the densification law~\cite{LKF05}, the average distance $\avg{d}$ of the spanning trees computed with the breadth-first search algorithm appears to scale no faster than $\cmp{\log n}$, while in other networks, the scaling of the average distance $\avg{d}$ closely follows the scaling in real networks.
 Again, \figref{networks:diameter} shows also the diameter $d_{\rm max}$ of spanning trees, where the interpretation is exactly the same.

-Above observations are confirmed in~\figref{networks:cov}, where we show the coefficient of variation of the distances between the nodes $c_d$.
+The above observations are confirmed in~\figref{networks:cov}, where we show the coefficient of variation of the distances between the nodes $c_d$.
 Notice that all distributions of the distances in real networks and spanning trees computed with the breadth-first search algorithm are low-variance with $c_d<1$, as long as the networks are large enough $n\geq 10^4$.
-In contrast, this holds neither for the Kruskal's algorithm nor the Prim's algorithm where even $c_d\gg 1$ for some network collections (see the first and the last plot of~\figref{networks:cov}).
-It is further interesting that the node degree distribution $p_k$ of the spanning trees computed with the breadth-first search algorithm often follows a power-law $p_k\sim k^{-\gamma}$~\citep{CSN09}, regardless of whether the network is scale-free or not~\citep{BA99,BC19} (see~\figref{networks:degrees} and discussion alongside).
+In contrast, this holds neither for Kruskal's algorithm nor Prim's algorithm where even $c_d\gg 1$ for some network collections (see first and last plot of~\figref{networks:cov}).

+A well-balanced spanning tree would already imply short distances between the nodes $\avg{d}\sim \log n$ and also the diameter $d_{\rm max}\sim \log n$.
+One of the most commonly used measures of tree balance in the phylogenetics literature is Sackin's index of tree imbalance~\cite{Sac72}. \figref{networks:sackin} shows normalized Sackin's index $S$~\cite{SS90} of spanning trees computed with different algorithms.
+Notice that in all but a few cases, Sackin's index $S$ of spanning trees computed with the breadth-first search algorithm is strictly smaller than that of spanning trees computed with any other algorithm, often by an order of magnitude.
+Therefore, the breadth-first search algorithm computes the most balanced spanning trees.
+Another widely used measure of tree compactness or density~\cite{OLW20} from the chemical graph theory literature is the so-called Wiener's index~\cite{Wie47}.
+Weiner's index is defined as the unnormalized distance between all pairs of nodes ${n \choose 2}\avg{d}$ and thus can be readily observed in~\figref{networks:distance}.